All Episodes

 We've gone over and over the unfairness of all of this.

-You got a judge that donated to Joe Biden, uh, which should have been cause enough for recusal.
+You got a judge that donated to Joe Biden, which should have been cause enough for recusal.

-Uh never mind the New York law that would apply for recusal and his daughter's political actions.
+Never mind the New York law that would apply for recusal and his daughter's political actions.

-Uh you can't even talk about that, but that is a real issue that would mandate recusal.
+You can't even talk about that, but that is a real issue that would mandate recusal.

 I think it would be brought up on appeal and it's an easy win.

-Oh, let's bring it up and and let's force the president to stay inside a courtroom for over a month and leave the pl playing field in in swing states open to only one candidate, and that one candidate is Joe Biden.
+Oh, let's bring it up and let's force the president to stay inside a courtroom for over a month and leave the playing field in swing states open to only one candidate.

 If any of that sounds fair to any of you that are listening, you have no sense of justice or fairness.

-This is lawfair.
+This is lawfare.

 This is a dual justice system.